stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Web Applications #

-[Express](https://expressjs.com/) offers the basic elements that you need for a Website or service, along with support for a large range of plug-ins, and is the most popular choice.
+[Express](https://expressjs.com/) offers the basic elements that you need for a Website or service, along with support for a large range of plugins, and is the most popular choice.
 [Feathers](https://feathersjs.com/) builds on Express to provide support for REST APIs, real-time messaging, database access, and other capabilities.
 The [hapi](https://hapijs.com/) framework is designed for larger applications.
-[Fastify](https://www.fastify.io/) is an emerging alternative to Express and Hapi that can use Express middleware.
+[Fastify](https://www.fastify.io/) is an emerging alternative to Express and hapi that can use Express plugins.

 Cloud services such as [Heroku](https://www.heroku.com/), [Google App Engine](https://cloud.google.com/appengine/) and [Zeit Now](https://zeit.co/now) provide low-maintenance hosting for Node.js Web applications.